Fisher 25: Design

 The Fisher 25 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop or optional ketch rig, a raked stem, an angled transom, a transom-hung rudder controlled by a wheel in the pilot house and a tiller in the cockpit, and a fixed long keel.
 It displaces 10079 lb and carries 4705 lb of iron ballast.

 The boat has a draft of 3.71 ft with the standard keel.

-The boat is fitted with a Beta diesel engine of 27 hp for docking and maneuvering.
+The boat has a Beta diesel engine of 27 hp for docking and maneuvering.
 The fuel tank holds 40 u.s.gal and the fresh water tank also has a capacity of 40 u.s.gal.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, an "L"-shaped settee with a drop-down table and a straight settee in the main cabin.
+The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, an L-shaped settee with a drop-down table and a straight settee in the main cabin.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and an ice box.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 72 in.

 The design has a hull speed of 6.1 kn.